reyou/Ggg.Architecture/SOLID principles.md

 An active corollary to Conway’s law: The best structure for a software system is heavily influenced by the social structure of the organization that uses it so that each software module has one, and only one, reason to change.
+A module should be responsible to one, and only one, actor.
+Cohesion is the force that binds together the code responsible to a single actor.

+Cohesion: 1. the state of cohering, or of sticking together; 2. the growing together of normally distinct parts of a plant; 3. the various intermolecular forces that hold solids and liquids together.

 • OCP: The Open-Closed Principle
 https://en.wikipedia.org/wiki/Open/closed_principle